tboenig/makeAletheia_mets/README.md

 Build a Mets file (Page Collections file) to easily work with Aletheia.

-Requirements for a METS file:
+Requirements for a METS file
 ------------
 - Name of the image file (with file path).
 - If available the matching PAGE XML file.